 The Emotions of Neuroticism

 Neuroticism has a formal definition, but it is informally assessed.
-Someone that is "emotional" to one person may be fully justified to another.
+Someone that is "emotional" to one person may be entirely justified to another.
 Often it has to do with how people interact, why, and more.

-Not everyone that is jealous, anxious, or guilt stricken is going to be neurotic, and many people that are neurotic do not show signs of anxiety.
+Not everyone that is jealous, anxious, or guilt-stricken is going to be neurotic, and many people that are neurotic do not show signs of anxiety.
 But there is some evidence that those with a neurotic personality type do seem to experience more anxiety than those without anxiety.

 Cause of Neuroticism Anxiety

-Being neurotic is actually more of a personality trait, and those that are neurotic have very slightly different brains than those that are not.
+Being neurotic is more of a personality trait, and those that are neurotic have very slightly different brains than those that are not.
 The difference isn't remarkable, but it's enough that there is certainly a difference between those that are neurotic and those that are not neurotic.
 It's not a condition that is imaginary.

 But why those that have neurotic tendencies tend to develop anxiety disorders is less clear.
 There are two likely reasons:

-- Those that have more emotional swings, jealousy, and jitteriness are probably experiencing more stress, and long term stress does lead to the development of anxiety disorders.
+- Those that have more emotional swings, jealousy, and jitteriness are probably experiencing more stress, and long-term stress does lead to the development of anxiety disorders.

-- Those that have neuroticism seem more likely to internalize, and when you're "lost in your own head" you also seem more likely to develop anxiety and panic disorders.
+- Those that have neuroticism seem more likely to internalize, and when you're "lost in your head" you also seem more likely to develop anxiety and panic disorders.